mathieulinel/road_to_70_3/README.md

 # To Do

 ### ELT
+- [ ] Extract:
+    - [ ] Check payload for one activity
-- [ ] Review extract script to send less requests
+    - [ ] Add a cooldown or a limit to avoid reaching daily limit too fast
 - [ ] Load into duckDB
 - [ ] Transform with dbt